jmjuanes/keue/README.md

 var tasks = new keue();
 ```

-### tasks.addTask(name, handler);
+### tasks.addTask(name\[, dependencies\], handler);

 Register a new task called `name`.
+You can optionally provide list of `dependencies` tasks to be executed and completed before this task is executed.

-The second argument is a function that will be called with the following arguments:
+The last argument should be a function that will be called with the following arguments:

 - `done`: a function that should be called when the task is completed.
 If you call this function with an `Error` object, the tasks queue will be finished and the `error` event will be triggered.